 - How hydroxycarbamide works

 - The benefits and drawbacks of taking hydroxycarbamide

-- · How to take and store hydroxycarbamide
+- How to take and store hydroxycarbamide

 - Answers to frequently asked questions

 - How to feel your best while taking hydroxycarbamide

-This leaflet provides information that can aid your decision about taking hydroxycarbamide, and is a reference for people who have been prescribed this medication.
+This leaflet provides information that can aid your decision about taking hydroxycarbamide, and is a reference for people already taking this medication.
 It is important that in addition to reading this leafet you also read the information provided with your medicine.